What we know about the shooting in El Paso, Texas

 López Obrador said in the post he was "shocked" by the news as "El Paso is one of the least violent districts in the United States."

-At least 26 people were wounded, Police Chief Greg Allen said.
+At least 26 people were wounded, police Chief Greg Allen said.
 Of the wounded, 23 were taken to two area hospitals, two hospital spokesmen told CNN.
-Six Mexicans were among the injured, Marcelo Ebrard, Mexico's secretary of foreign affairs, said.
+Six Mexicans were among the injured, said Marcelo Ebrard, Mexico's secretary of foreign affairs.

 Another 11 people were taken to Del Sol Medical Center, according to spokesman Victor Guerrero.
 Dr. Stephen Flaherty said the patients were between the ages of 35 and 82.